Skip to content

 Solution:

-4. Select the FP16 version in “DualCLIPLoader” node
+4. Refresh ComfyUI and select the FP16 version in the “DualCLIPLoader” node

 Problem: Red error text mentioning missing models or “Model not found”